lemayan/School-Inventory-Management-System/README.md

-# 📦 Full-Stack School Inventory Management System
+# 📦School Inventory Management System

 A comprehensive, web-based inventory management solution specifically designed for educational institutions and small organizations.
 Built with **Core PHP**, **MySQL**, **jQuery**, and **Bootstrap**, this system provides complete control over inventory, orders, user management, and financial reporting - fully localized for **Kenya** with KSh currency and VAT integration.